 A secondary source in academic writing refers to a work that analyses, interprets, or synthesises information derived from primary sources, thereby providing a second-hand perspective on the topic.

-While useful for gaining insights, perspectives, and scholarly interpretations that contribute to a comprehensive understanding of a subject it is advisable to refer to the primary source, where possible, to ensure the source supports the point you are making.
+While useful for gaining insights, perspectives, and scholarly interpretations that contribute to a comprehensive understanding of a subject, it is advisable to refer to the primary source, where possible, to ensure the source supports the point you are making.

 Where this is not possible, it is accepted practice to use the term ‘cited by’ in your in-text citation, as follows: